Althro/Tinvaak2/README.md

 Make sure the dropdown box on the right is set to `Play Tinvaak` and press the run button.

+### Post Character creation

+#### Important steps

+Once you have created your character and all the messages on screen have dissappeared, wait until you get a prompt to `assign your attributes` and assign them. **Note**: These are permanent so choose wisely.
+You can then use the Medical history book to assign more attributes should you wish.

+Once you have completed that, you are free to explore the room.
+Take a look around at the containers and whatever is on the table, they may be useful for your adventures.
+When you have finished examining the room, talk to the little dragon next to the door to select a start of your choice, then go through the door to begin your journey.

+#### In-Game MCM options

+All the important MCM options are automatically configured for you already.
+Once all the messages have disappeared, you have confirmed the Dino’s Spell Casting pop-up and assigned your attributes, tweak the following to your liking:

+- Lucien (If you set a supported nickname, he will call you by that)
+- SkyUI
+- SV Mods Menu (Spells Cost Stamina and Spell learning requirements)

+**DO NOT TOUCH THE DEFLECTION MCM.
+YOU WILL BREAK MANY THINGS.**

+#### Sunhelm

+After you have spawned into the world, open the MCM menu and navigate to SunHelm.
+Set the following settings.

+- General Settings
+	- Gameplay Options
+		- Raw Meat Damage [unchecked]
+		- Carry Weight Penalty [unchecked]

 **The rest of the setup is detailed in the [Beginners Guide to Tinvaak](https://github.com/Althro/Tinvaak2/blob/main/Beginners%20Guide%20to%20Tinvaak.md).
 It is HIGHLY RECOMMENDED that you read it**

 ## Updating the modlist